curlyLasagna/OTS-Student-Documentation/docs/photoEdit.md

 #### Setting the title

 The title of the COLLECTIONS image is particular.

+It has to have this form:

+`COLLECTIONS_CA3069_VIEW FROM FRONT.jpg` and etc.

 I created this Python script to generate all possible COLLECTIONS title.